getlago/lago-docs/docs/guide/11_payments/adyen-integration.md

 The Live Prefix and HMAC Signature fields are optional and may not be required depending on your use case.
 :::

-## Setting up Adyen's Payments Auto Capture
+## Setting up Adyen's payments auto-capture
 To enable automatic payment capture in your Adyen account, ensure that you have configured the account settings accordingly.
 Automatic payment capture allows for immediate processing without manual intervention.
 Refer to Adyen's documentation for instructions on [setting up auto capture](https://docs.adyen.com/online-payments/capture#automatic-capture).

-## Setting up Adyen Webhook for Listening to Important Events
+## Setting up Adyen Webhook for listening to important events
 **This step is crucial and mandatory** for Lago to receive and process messages from Adyen, enabling functionalities such as customer creation/update, payment processing, and refunds.
 To configure Adyen webhook and establish communication with Lago, follow the steps below:

 1. Access your Adyen application and navigate to the **Developers** section;